DataDog/apigentools/docs/upgrading.md

 [Template preprocessing](spec_repo.md#preprocess-templates) is now configured in the configuration file, including specifying the templates source, list of template patches (and their order, which is implied by their position in the list).

+### Tests

+Apigentools no longer automatically searches for Dockerfiles to build and run tests in.
+There is now a `tests` section in the [configuration file](spec_repo.md#configconfigyaml) where you can define a list of commands that constitute tests.

 ### New Configuration File Syntax

 The [configuration file](spec_repo.md#configconfigyaml) now uses Yaml as a markup language.
 It's been overhauled to support the above usecases, but should look very familiar to existing apigentools users.